zoraul/PygameRun/README.md

 NOTE: This is the first version of the game, soon this game will be modified with new features, functionalities and improved User Interface with different easy/med/hard levels.

-CREDIT: This game is based and inspired from https://github.com/clear-code-projects/UltimatePygameIntro but with new added features.
+CREDIT: This game is inspired from https://github.com/clear-code-projects/UltimatePygameIntro where I learnt a lot about pygame library.
 Thanks to the author and his youtube video to explain the code at https://www.youtube.com/watch?v=AY9MnQ4x3zk.

 Thanks and kind regards,
 Zorawar Aulakh